lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/circuit_model_examples.rst

 This example shows
   - A routing track wire has 1 input and output
-  - The routing wire will be modelled as a 1-level π-type RC wire model with a total resistance of :math:`103.84\Omega` and a total capacitance of :math:`13.89fF`
+  - The routing wire will be modelled as a 1-level :math:`\pi`-type RC wire model with a total resistance of :math:`103.84\Omega` and a total capacitance of :math:`13.89fF`

 I/O pads
 ~~~~~~~~